 For individual stages several production scopes of a company can be audited together.
 In such cases, only one checklist is used during the audit.
 A requirement which is relevant for several production scopes (e.g. fertilisation, plant protection) is evaluated only once in the checklist.
 For these requirements, the lowest result determined in the different production scopes is applicable (see table 4).

 All audited production scopes receive the same audit result.

 5.4 Audit frequency

-The achieved status determines the time interval to the next regular audit and the period of validity of the certificate.
+The time interval until the next regular audit or the certificate validity period for the standard QS-GAP is one year.